xlladdins/xll/docs/Excel4MacrosH-P.md

 **HLINE**(**num\_columns**)

-Num\_columns    is the number of columns in the active worksheet or macro sheet you want to scroll through horizontally.
+Num\_columns&nbsp;&nbsp;&nbsp;&nbsp;is the number of columns in the active worksheet or macro sheet you want to scroll through horizontally.

   - > If num\_columns is positive, HLINE scrolls to the right.